percona/pmm/docs/managed/data-model.md

 - `node_id` (required, label).
 Unique randomly generated instance identifier, can't be changed.
 Value format: "<uuid>".
 - `node_name` (required, label).
 User-defined name, unique across all Nodes, can be changed.
 - `address` (required) DNS hostname or IP address.
 - `machine_id` (optional, label).
 Linux machine-id of the Generic Node where this Container Node runs.
 If defined, Generic Node with that machine_id must exist.
 Can't be changed.
-Value format: "/machine_id/<machine-id>".
+Value format: "<machine-id>".
 - `container_id` (optional, label).
 Container identifier.
 If specified, must be a unique Docker container identifier.
 Can't be changed.
 Value format: "/docker/<containerID>" (compatible with cAdvisor).
 - `container_name` (optional, label).
 Container name.
 Can be changed.
 - `node_model` (optional).
 String containing an extra description for the node type, like "db.t2.medium"